 If you have an external hard drive or USB drive that you cannot format from File Explorer, you can check out this guide.
 It will help you to format the external hard drive or USB drive using Windows PowerShell.

-Windows users can easily format an internal hard drive, external HDD or SSD, USB drive, etc. with the help of the in-built option.
-This option can be found in This PC or My Computer.
-Sometimes, this specific functionality can be a mess because of the corrupted hard drive or file, and you may not be able to format the drive.
+Windows users can easily format an internal hard drive, external HDD or SSD, USB drive, etc., with the help of the in-built option.
+This option can be found in This PC.
+Sometimes, this specific functionality can be a mess because of the corrupted hard drive or file, and you may be unable to format the drive.
 At such a moment, you have some other options.
-For example, you can use the Disk Management panel, Command Prompt, etc. to get the job done.
-Likewise, you can use Windows PowerShell to delete and create partitions, change the File system, etc. of your USB drive or hard drive.
+For example, you can use the Disk Management panel, Command Prompt, etc., to complete the job.
+Likewise, you can use Windows PowerShell to delete and create partitions, change the File system, etc., of your USB drive or hard drive.

-You can change the following things of an external hard drive or USB drive-
+You can change the following in an external hard drive or USB drive using PowerShell:

 - Format the hard drive

 To format the external hard drive or USB drive using Windows PowerShell, follow these steps-